-SoapBox Productions and Organizing is a film production and social activism entity that specializes in multimedia curation and development of grassroots organizing efforts and creative projects geared towards structural social change.
+SoapBox Productions and Organizing is a film production and social activism non-profit that specializes in multimedia curation and development of grassroots organizing efforts and creative projects geared towards structural social change.
 We join the passions of filmmaking and organizing for systemic equity through creative producing, research and activist initiatives, cultural curation, and new media content.

 Chicago Drill and Activism